Dansby Swanson Preview, Player Props: Cubs vs. Brewers

 Dansby Swanson At The Plate

-- Swanson has had at least one RBI in 34.5% of his games this year (40 of 116), with two or more RBI 16 times (13.8%).
-He has also accounted for three or more of his team's runs in five contests.
+- In 34.2% of his games this season, Swanson has picked up at least one RBI.
+In 16 of those games (13.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.